sulfuror/rescript-sh/README.md

 for Borg at this site: https://blog.andrewkeech.com/posts/170718_borg.html

 My intentios is not to steal someone elses work so that's why I need to disclose the original source.
-I foud all sources in this Reddit thread: https://www.reddit.com/r/ScriptSwap/comments/7v7vby/restic_backup_script/
+I found all sources in this Reddit thread: https://www.reddit.com/r/ScriptSwap/comments/7v7vby/restic_backup_script/

 The account is deleted and the pastebin was made as a guest so I haven't found